New generalisation of Jacobi's derivative formula: Schottky type relation

 \end{proof}

 \begin{rem} By straightforward computation one can check that all $3\times 3$ minors of $\hat{R}$ do not vanish.
-Therefore, in the case of four dropped indices matrix $\hat{R}$ in representation \eqref{Th2InvM} of $\partial_v^2 \theta[\I_2]$ has rank $3$.
-By the Cauchy-Binet formula this implies that Hessian matrix $\partial_v^2 \theta[\I_2]$ also has rank $3$, that coincides with the statement of Theorem~\ref{T:DetD2theta}. \end{rem}
+Therefore, in the case of four dropped indices matrix $\hat{R}$ in representation \eqref{TD2ExprM} of $\partial_v^2 \theta[\I_2]$ has rank $3$.
+By the Cauchy-Binet formula this implies that the Hesse matrix $\partial_v^2 \theta[\I_2]$ also has rank $3$, that coincides with the statement of Theorem~\ref{T:DetD2theta}. \end{rem}